shreyasgurav/Luca/README.md

 - Session-aware context construction with token budgeting and decay system

 ### Integrations
-- Gmail: OAuth flow, list recent emails, and answer questions grounded only in your inbox

 - Places: Nearby search with distance and deep links to Maps

 ---